julio-cernadas/interview_prep/algorithms/algorithms.md

 ### O(n k) Linear Time V2

-This is where we have a single loop and then a nested loop that is limited to the range of the underlying iteration element.
+There is single loop iteration and then a nested loop that is limited to the range of the underlying iteration element.

 ### O(n^2) Quadratic Time

 Operations are directly proportional to the square of the size of the input data set.
 This is common with algos that involve nested iterations over the data set.
 The power number is proportional to the number of nested iterations, so this can eventually become Cubic complexity too.
-This includes some less efficient ordering alogirthms such as: bubble sort, selection sort, and insertion sort.
+This includes some less efficient ordering algorithms such as: bubble sort, selection sort, and insertion sort.

 ```java
 bool ContainsDuplicates(IList<string> elements) {